JackLawhorn/Heavens-Above-Gardens-Below/Posts/House of the Sun.md

 House of the Sun Aides serve a wide breadth of roles within the [[Great House]], and most who hold higher stations start as Aides themselves.
 The vast majority of them serve on the cabinets of the [[House|Houses]] of the [[Court]], working with their [[Lord Representative|Lord Representatives]] to record and archive the goings on  of each House.
 Others work exclusively within the halls of the [[Public Record]], attend all matters of the Court as scribes, or work with the [[scholars of the City|scholars]] within the [[Scholars Quarter]] and its many [[College|colleges]].

 Aides within the [[Office of the Orator]] are particularly busy, and may be promoted to the rank of Famulus to work directly with the [[Orator]] themselves.
-The Famuli recover and courier obscure texts requested by the Orator for their special interest projects, such as their attempts at recreating the [[Elven Legion|Elven]] art of [[astral divination]] throughout the [[Renascence period]].
+The Famuli recover and courier obscure texts requested by the Orator for their special interest projects, such as their attempts at recreating the [[Elven Legion|Elven]] art of [[astral divination]] throughout the [[Renascence|Renascence period]].

 ## Stewards of the state religion